-West Midlands Fire Service (WMFS) is the fire and rescue service for the metropolitan county of West Midlands, England.
+England’s second largest Fire Service is the fire and rescue service for the metropolitan county of West Midlands, England.
 The service is the second largest in England, after London Fire Brigade.
 The service has 38 Fire Stations with a blended fleet of vehicles and specialist resources.

-Before 0365 migration, WMFS used to store all the data and files in Network folders, local drives and in emails.
+Before 0365 migration, England's second largest Fire Service used to store all the data and files in Network folders, local drives and in emails.
 This became a major challenge for the communication and collaboration within the organization.

 There was a communication gap between the head office and employees who worked on fire stations and outside the office.